 I married a chemist.
 He is a full blown chemist.
-If you ask him a rhetorical question like: "Why does it have to rain today??", you will get the FULL answer.
-When he launches into a detailed explanation about hot air masses meeting cold air fronts and condensation, I usually make it through the first few minutes before my eyes glaze over and I'm onto the next question or day dream.
+If you ask him a rhetorical question like: "How do I turn this thing on?", you will get the FULL answer.
+When he launches into a detailed explanation about magnetic forces and filaments and hot air masses, combustible unstable molecules...
+I usually make it through the first few minutes before my eyes glaze over and I'm onto the next question or day dream.

 When I told him I was doing the Spooky Tour, he gave me the biggest eye roll yet.
 He definitely doesn't believe there are invisible floaty things surrounding us or hiding inside of us.
 It is cold, hard facts.
 Things you can identify, measure, explain.